roloza7/fastText-dist/README.md

 | 8x24  | 16:04            | 0.868  | 0.868  |
 | 16x24 | 14:32                | 0.830  | 0.830  |

-While model quality is noticeably smaller with a fixed dataset, we can offset this by increasing the amount of ingested data (since we know have scaling).
+While model quality is noticeably smaller with a fixed dataset, we can offset this by increasing the amount of ingested data (since we now have scaling).
 If your data is small, its probably best to stick to single-node training.

 > 🚧 **Coming Soon**
 > Benchmarks on distributed models trained on the full (68.61GB) of data